Learn About Acute Arterial Occlusion of Kidney

 The kidneys need a good blood supply.
 The main artery to the kidney is called the renal artery.
 Reduced blood flow through the renal artery can hurt kidney function.
 A complete blockage of blood flow to the kidney can often result in permanent kidney failure.

 Acute arterial occlusion of the renal artery can occur after injury or trauma to the abdomen, side, or back.
 Blood clots that travel through the bloodstream (emboli) can lodge in the renal artery.
-Pieces of plaque from the walls of the arteries can come loose (on their own or during a procedure).
+Pieces of plaque from the walls of the arteries can come loose (on their own or during a medical procedure that affects an artery).
 This debris can block the main kidney artery or one of the smaller vessels.

 The risk of renal artery blockages increases in people who have certain heart disorders, which make them likely to form blood clots.
 These include mitral stenosis and atrial fibrillation.